Skithouse: Notable characters and sketches

 The credits of each show are accompanied by a song by Tripod.
 While sometimes new material is used, it is sometimes a song previously featured in their "Song In An Hour" challenge with Triple J.

-Although not a regular sketch, one of the best-known segments on "Skithouse" was a sketch depicting an interview with a group of insurgents during the Iraq War.
-During the sketch, the leader of the militant group realises that his comments are being subtitled in real time and takes offence at the criticism of his English language skills.

 Music and theme

 The main title was composed by John Von Ahlen and recorded at Subterrane Recording Studio, and the end credits read "Theme by John Von Ahlen for Planet J Productions".
 The incidental stings were also recorded at Subterrane Recording Studio.
 The credits of each show are accompanied by a song by Tripod.
 A compilation of expanded studio versions of these songs was later released as the album Middleborough Rd, which won an ARIA award in 2005 for Best Comedy Release.

 Awards and nominations

 ARIA Music Awards

 The ARIA Music Awards are a set of annual ceremonies presented by Australian Recording Industry Association (ARIA), which recognise excellence, innovation, and achievement across all genres of the music of Australia.
 They commenced in 1987.